RosettaCommons/demos/tutorials/advanced_denovo_structure_prediction/folding_tutorial.md

             1. Your fragment files should be called aa2LZM_03_05.200_v1_3 and aa2LZM_09_05.200_v1_3.
 However, it is wise to keep all of the files, especially the checkpoint, psidpred_ss2, and jufo_ss2 files.
 Right click on the files, and save the files to your working directory.

         1. *Or, make fragment libraries using make_fragments.pl (not covered by this tutorial; see Appendix).*
+        1. Or copy the fragments already provided:
+            $> cp input_files/aa2LZMA03_05.200_v1_3 .
+            $> cp input_files/aa2LZMA09_05.200_v1_3 .
+            $> cp input_files/2LZMA.checkpoint .

     1. Prepare the topology broker setup file.

         **The topology_broker.tpb setup file is provided for you in the**
         **~/rosetta_workshop/tutorials/protein_folding/input_files/ directory.**

-        1. Save the following text as topology_broker.tpb in your working directory:
+        1. Save the following text as topology_broker.tpb in your working directory, or you can directly copy the file from input_files directry to your working directory

                 CLAIMER SequenceClaimer
                 FILE ./2LZMA.fasta
                 END_CLAIMER
+                $> cp input_files/topology_broker.tpb .

     1. Prepare the topology broker options file.

         **The 2LZM_broker.options file is already provided for you in the**
-        **~/rosetta_workshop/tutorials/protein_folding/input_files/ directory.**
+        **input_files/ directory.**

         1. Rosetta ignores lines beginning with # (these are treated as comments).
         1. Avoid mixing tabs and spaces.
 Be consistent in your formatting (tab-delimited or colon-separated).
         1. Save the file in your working directory.
+Or you can copy it from the input_files:
+            $> cp input_files/2LZM_broker.options .

     1. Prepare the core residue specification file.